 You can do this in a cyclic manner to minimize the amount of time it takes, but it’s very important to track and manage your inventory.
 It’s a best practice to use technology that can keep inventory counts update in real-time rather than in Excel, which is static and not synced to anything.

 If employees are stealing from you and they know when audits are coming, it gives them time to prepare.
-With surprise audits, you can more quickly find anomalies in your inventory counts without prompting staff.
+With a surprise inventory audit, you can more quickly find anomalies in your inventory counts without prompting staff.

 Heightened security measures

-If you’re a single brick-and-mortar store, it may be useful to install cameras and security systems in your shop or storage space.
+If you’re a single brick-and-mortar store, it may be useful to install cameras and security systems in your shop or your inventory storage system.
 You can also make use of clear garbage bags to ensure no one is pretending something is trash but actually putting inventory in a bag that they take for themselves.

 If one employee has access to recording and processing receipts, they could be tempted to falsify the reports.
 You can counteract this by letting different employees handle recording and processing receipts, or at least for quality assurance.